codecarrotlabs/blog.codecarrot.net/_posts/project-management/2017-08-28-effective-teamwork-starts-with-shared-terms-rules-and-goals.markdown

 title: Effective Teamwork Starts with Shared Terms, Rules and Goals
 date: 2017-08-28 03:00:00
 categories: project-management
 description: A project fails or succeeds based on stakeholders' engagement and communication.
-Learn how to make sure your team will work well together.
+Learn how to make sure
 image: http://blog.codecarrot.net/images/rawpixel-com-250087.jpg
 ---